-There are ten Child Care Resources & Referral Agencies (CCR&Rs) in Wisconsin ready to help you find child care that meets the needs of your family.
+There are nine Child Care Resources & Referral Agencies (CCR&Rs) in Wisconsin ready to help you find child care that meets the needs of your family.
 Answer a few questions regarding your needs and wants for care and you will receive a customized list of child care providers located near your home or place of work, free-of-charge.
 You can start the process by phone, online or in person.
 Enhanced referrals in which a specialist supports you beyond a list of referrals are available should you wish to invest in this service.
 Find your local CCR&R to get you started on your child care search here.
 Check out some CCR&R successes shared from across Wisconsin:

 “A distraught grandmother called her local CCR&R. Her daughter faced homelessness and she needed child care resources in case she had to take in her grandchildren.
 A Resource and Referral Specialist gave her a list of child care providers and referred her to a Parent Educator within the CCR&R. The Parent Educator provided resources for the grandmother to give her daughter to help her avoid homelessness, and additional resources in case the grandchildren came to live with her.”